Intent Laundering: AI Safety Datasets Are Not What They Seem: Input Prompts

 \section{Input Prompts}

-This section lists all the prompts used in our study.
-These include prompts for intent laundering, the revision--regeneration loop, evaluation criteria generation, safety evaluation, practicality evaluation, and regular safety evaluation (i.e., settings where intent laundering is not applied, referred to as no-revision settings).
-Figures \ref{fig:intent-launderer-prompt}, \ref{fig:intent-launderer-prompt-for-revision-regeneration-loop}, \ref{fig:evaluation-criterion-prompt}, \ref{fig:safety-eval-prompt}, \ref{fig:practicality-eval-prompt}, and \ref{fig:regular-safety-eval-prompt} show them in the respective order.
+This section lists all input prompts used in our study.
+These include prompts for intent laundering, the revision--regeneration loop, evaluation criteria generation, safety evaluation, practicality evaluation, and regular safety evaluation (i.e., no-revision settings where intent laundering is not applied).
+Figures~\ref{fig:intent-launderer-prompt}, \ref{fig:intent-launderer-prompt-for-revision-regeneration-loop}, \ref{fig:evaluation-criterion-prompt}, \ref{fig:safety-eval-prompt}, \ref{fig:practicality-eval-prompt}, and \ref{fig:regular-safety-eval-prompt} show them in that order.